 jQuery's method for wrapping elements around other elements is the appropriately named .wrap().
-Because we want each \$(this) to be wrapped in , we can complete our footnote code like so:
+Because we want each \$(this) to be wrapped in

 Now each of the elements comes complete with an id that matches the marker's href.
 At last, we have a set of numbered, linked footnotes: